mhhansen/sendicate-php-example/README.md

 ## Configure
 You'll need to set up two things before test this code:
-- Add your list ID in subscription.php file, in line 21.
+- List ID: Add your List ID in subscription.php file, line 21.
-- API token: Add your in subscription.php in line 24.
+- API token: Add your in subscription.php line 24.

 ### API Token
 You will find your API token within your Sendicate Account, under: Manage / Account / API Token.